 Several crown courts are also testing out extended operating hours in a bid to help reduce backlogs that built up during lockdown.

 The country's Supreme Court is now conducting cases entirely by video link for the first time in its history after closing its building to the public.

-The courts have also launched a new video platform for criminal courts to allow all parties to join hearings remotely over secure connections, which is now online in 60 magistrates courts and 48 crown courts.
+The courts have also launched a new video platform for criminal courts to allow all parties to join hearings remotely over secure connections, which is now online in magistrates courts and crown courts as well as being extended to other operations.
 The courts are not, however, using the technology for jury trials.

 » Northern Ireland

 The courts in Northern Ireland have continued to try to move beyond dealing with only urgent matters to more regular case management.

 The courts have only been hearing matters using remote technology and have continued to tell parties and lawyers that they should only attend court if specifically told to do so.

 Jury trials have started up again at several crown courts.

 Scotland's courts and tribunals plan to remain open regardless of what level of lockdown restrictions the government implements from the country's five-tier program.